Allow the Simmrin Law Group to help you handle Penal Code 30605 charges.

 You Are Exempt from PC 30605 Charges

-Some people in California are exempted from possession of an assault weapon charges.
+Some people in California are exempted from possession of assault weapon charges.
 These individuals could possess a permit that allows them to own an assault weapon.
 If you have this kind of permit, make sure that you tell your lawyer right away.

 You Did Not Possess an Assault Weapon